odinuv/web/en/apv/walkthrough/login/index.md

 ### Task -- protect your application
 Write a short include-script which will verify presence of user's data in $_SESSION array and redirect to login.php script if no such data is found.
-Reqire this script to all PHP scripts where **you want user authentication to be performed** before execution of script itself.
+Require this script to all PHP scripts where **you want user authentication to be performed** before execution of script itself.
 Place the require command just below the line where you require start.php script.

+protect.php:

 {: .solution}
 {% highlight php %}
 {% include /en/apv/walkthrough/login/include/protect.php %}
 {% endhighlight %}

+Here is an example how to protect [deletion](/en/apv/walkthrough/backend-delete) of persons from database with created script:

+{: .solution}
+{% highlight php %}
+{% include /en/apv/walkthrough/login/delete.php %}
+{% endhighlight %}

 ## Logout
+Finally, we have to give our users an option to leave application.
 A logout action is usually just deletion of all user related data from $_SESSION variable on server.

 ### Task -- Create a logout script
 Use [session_destroy()](http://php.net/manual/en/function.session-destroy.php) function.
 Redirect user to public page of your application after logout.
 Put logout button to your layout.latte template.

+logout.php:

 {: .solution}
 {% highlight php %}
 {% include /en/apv/walkthrough/login/logout.php %}
-{% endhighlight %}

-Here is an example how to protect deletion of persons from database:

-{: .solution}
-{% highlight php %}
-{% include /en/apv/walkthrough/login/delete.php %}
 {% endhighlight %}

 ## Conclusion